sarah-walker-pcem/pcem/README.md

   -DUSE_NETWORKING=ON        : Build with networking support.
   -DUSE_PCAP_NETWORKING=ON   : Build with pcap networking support.
 (On by default needs USE_NETWORKING to compile) Requires libpcap
   -DUSE_ALSA=ON              : Build with support for MIDI output through ALSA.
 Requires libasound.
+  -DPLUGIN_ENGINE=ON         : Build with plugin support.
+Builds libpcem-plugin-api and links PCem with it.
 ```

 If you are using -DCMAKE_BUILD_TYPE=Debug, there are some more debug options you can enable if needed